Jspsun/UnofficialWealthsimpleApi/README.md

 }
 ```

-If unsuccessful, the server will respond with and throw an error code of 500:
+If unsuccessful, the server will throw an error code of 500 and respond with:
 ```
 {
   "error" : "error.
 Servers Unresponsive.
 Check your log in info"